-Subject to adjustment as provided in the Plan, 3 million Shares were initially reserved for issuance under the Plan, plus (i) any Shares that remained available for issuance or delivery under The E.W.
+Subject to adjustment as provided in the Plan, 3,000,000 Shares were initially reserved for issuance under the Plan, plus (i) any Shares that remained available for issuance or delivery under The E.W.
 Scripps Company 1997 Long-Term Incentive Plan (the "Prior Plan"), and (ii) any Shares that were subject to awards granted under the Prior Plan that are forfeited, terminated, settled in cash or used to satisfy tax withholding obligations.
+An additional 1,000,000 Shares were authorized by the holders of our

-An additional 1 million Shares were authorized by the holders of our Common Voting Shares on May 4, 2015.
-Of the total Shares reserved for issuance under the Plan, 2,944,861 Shares remained available for issuance as of January 31, 2019.
-If the Amendment is approved, an additional 3 million Shares will be reserved for issuance for an aggregate of 5,944,861 Shares available for future issuance under the Plan.
-In order to comply with the rules applicable to incentive stock options, the Plan provides that the aggregate number of Shares actually issued or delivered upon the exercise of an incentive stock option may not exceed 4 million Shares.
+Common Voting Shares on May 4, 2015 and an additional 3,000,000 Shares were authorized by the holders of our Common Voting Shares on May 6, 2019.
+Of the total Shares reserved for issuance under the Plan, 2,368,622 Shares remained available for issuance as of March 5, 2021.
+If the Amendment is approved, an additional 4,000,000 Shares will be reserved for issuance under the Plan.
+In order to comply with the rules applicable to incentive stock options, the Plan provides that the aggregate number of Shares issued or delivered upon the exercise of an incentive stock option may not exceed 4,000,000 Shares.